DhruvGodambe/meme-factory-web3/README.md

    - Calculates 15% fee from swap amount
    - Takes fee from pool manager
    - If fee is not ETH, swaps fee token to ETH
-   - Splits fee: 14% to active FeeContract, 1% to founder
+   - Splits fee: 14% to active FeeContract, 0.25% to founder wallet 1, 0.75% to founder wallet 2
+   - If no FeeContract exists, vault portion (14%) is split proportionally to founder wallets
    - Sets `midSwap = false` on RARITY token
    - Emits `HookFee` and `Trade` events